tatsumoto-ren/tatsumoto-ren.github.io/blog/spaced-repetition.md

 not because I don't remember the meaning.
 People learning other languages don't have to deal with kanji, so it is easier for them to get to fluency without using the SRS.

+We recommend that people following the AJATT method use spaced repetition.
+For the majority of people the benefits are limitless.
+SRS applications help to learn vocabulary faster, overcome forgetting, close the gap between you and native speakers.
+But if using the SRS reduces your motivation or enjoyment, it may be in your best interest to forgo using any SRS and instead focus on the core of the method, getting input.

 ## The chosen SRS